davidekuo/davidekuo.github.io/_pages/about.md

 I'm a Medical Retina Fellow at Duke.
 Previously, I studied Bioengineering at UCLA, completed medical school and Ophthalmology residency at UCSD followed by an NLM postdoctoral fellowship in Biomedical Informatics at Stanford.
 I also worked in Genentech's Ophthalmology Product Development group on clinical trials for faricimab (Vabysmo) and the development of novel algorithms for studying clinical response to ocular therapies.

-I am broadly interested in machine learning for healthcare with a particular interest in meta-learning and explainability in computer vision.
+I am broadly interested in machine learning for healthcare with a particular interest in meta-learning, multimodal learning, and explainability.
 In my spare time, I enjoy the outdoors (e.g. hiking, camping, landscape photography) and trying different cuisines.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.